Skip to contents

 The primary mechanism is one-hot encoding.
 Each unique level of the input variable becomes a column in the output matrix.
 For a given observation, the column corresponding to its level is assigned a 1, and all other columns are assigned 0.

-When a variable has many unique levels (high cardinality), you can use the use.catchall = TRUE and k arguments.
-This will group the k - 1 most frequent levels into their own columns, while all other less frequent levels are consolidated into a single catchall level (e.g., "(others)" by default).
+When a variable has many unique levels (high cardinality), you can use the lump and k arguments to reduce dimensionality.
 This is crucial for preventing MID models from becoming overly complex.

 See also